 Using practical examples our experienced trainers make sure you are familiarised with the Six Sigma methodology.

 Traditional organisations accept a 2-3 sigma level, which means that these organisations are actually accepting 67.000 to 308.000 defects per million opportunities.
 The increasing demand for quality from consumers is creating awareness that organisations have to operate at a higher sigma level.
 The Six Sigma methodology provides a structure for continuously improving your processes, the way we work, so we have less and less defects.

 Inter alia the Six Sigma methodology provides for:

 - Enhanced efficiency, quality and customer satisfaction

 - Powerful roadmap with concrete tools

 “Being better is cheaper” – Mikel Harry

-Six Sigma is a project-oriented approach for process improvements, which uses an organisational structure around the Six Sigma methodology to ensure a successful deployment.
+Six Sigma is a project-oriented approach for process improvements, which uses a project management office to ensure a successful deployment.